Fairacres, New Mexico

 Fairacres is a census-designated place and unincorporated community in Doña Ana County, New Mexico, United States.
 Its population was 824 as of the 2010 census.
 Fairacres has a post office with ZIP code 88033, which opened on June 15, 1926.
 U.S. Route 70 passes through the community.

 Demographics

 Education

 It is located in Las Cruces Public Schools.
 The district operates Fairacres Elementary School.

+Commerce

+The Truck Farm, LLC was established here in 1996; they manufacture and ship seasonings such as Cannon's Sweet Hots and Besito Caliente.